-- A hearty crew of volunteers and Cowichan Tribes staff, lead by a committed "choreographer" (project lead) completed round 3 of a Provincially recommended sampling regime, required every 5 years to monitor trends in the Cowichan-Koksilah watershed. - 10 days of sampling in 22 freshwater sites and simultaneously by the Cowichan Tribes marine team in the estuary at 9 marine sites. - Testing included (site/season dependent) E.Coli, turbidity, pH, Nitrogen, Phosphorus, Carbon, Enterococci, Fecal coliform, metals, temperature, oxygen and conductivity.
+- CWB coordinated a hearty crew of volunteers, led by committed "choreographers" (project leaders) to complete 10 days of sampling in 22 freshwater sites, on the same days that Cowichan Tribes marine team sampled 9 marine/estuary sites. - This is round 3 of a Provincially recommended sampling regime, required every 5 years to monitor trends in the Cowichan-Koksilah watershed. - Testing included (site/season dependent) E.Coli, turbidity, pH, Nitrogen, Phosphorus, Carbon, Enterococci, Fecal coliform, metals, temperature, oxygen and conductivity.

-Hellos and Huy ch g'us
+Hellos and Huy ch q'us

 - A huge huy ch q'u is owed to departing Board members in 2022 --Chief William Seymour, Lori lannidinardo, and Debra Toporowski.
-Thank you all for your years of dedication to the watershed, and guidance of the CWB. - In August we welcomed a new Managing Director to the CWB staff team.
-Say hello to Lisa Maria Fox. - Executive Director Tom Rutherford retired from this role, but we are thrilled that he is still working for CWB on salmon sustainability and indigenous co-governance as the CWB Strategic Watershed Priorities Director.
-Thank you, Tom! - Heather Pritchard returned to our staff team as Targets Coordinator to support the Target Working Groups. - Chris Steeger, Elodie Roger, and a very hearty crew of volunteers supported our Water Quality Survey (see below).
+Thank you all for your years of dedication to the watershed, and guidance of the CWB. - Executive Director Tom Rutherford retired from this role, but we are thrilled that he is still working for CWB on salmon sustainability and indigenous co-governance as the CWB Strategic Watershed Priorities Director.
+Thank you, Tom! - In August we welcomed Lisa Maria Fox as Managing Director. - Heather Pritchard returned to our staff team as Targets Coordinator to support the Target Working Groups. - Chris Steeger, Elodie Roger, and a hardy crew of volunteers supported our Water Quality sampling(see below).